 - Processing time: 5 working days

-If foreign spouse is a male, the fee must be paid, however if foreign spouse is a female, the fee is waived.
+If a foreign spouse is a male, the fee must be paid, however, if the foreign spouse is a female, the fee is waived.